-- ) ICE vehicle manufactures will receive negative credits if their overall fuel consumption rate is below certain threshold. - (4) Pursuant to the Provisions on Administration of Investment in Automotive Industry, EREV projects are classified as BEV projects while PHEV projects are classified as ICE vehicle projects. - 5) EREVs may vary in features and specifications.
-The battery capacity of Li ONE is used for illustrative purposes only.
+- According to circular issued by PRC Ministry of Finance and other national regulatory authorities, only NEVs with an MSRP of RMB300,000 or less before subsidies are eligible for such subsidies starting from July 2020. - ICE vehicle manufactures will receive negative credits if their overall fuel consumption rate is below certain threshold. - Pursuant to the Provisions on Administration of Investment in Automotive Industry, EREV projects are classified as BEV projects while PHEV projects are classified as ICE vehicle projects.
+(4) - $EREVs\ may\ vary\ in\ features\ and\ specifications.\ The\ battery\ capacity\ of\ Li\ ONE\ is\ used\ for\ illustrative\ purposes\ only.$